turicas/rows/README.markdown

 - XLS: use `rows.import_from_xls` and `rows.export_to_xls`
 - TXT: use `rows.export_to_csv`

-We'll be adding support for more plugins soon (like ODS, PDF, JSON etc.) -- actually we're going to re-design the plugin interface so you can create your own easily.
+We'll be adding support for more plugins soon (like ODS, PDF, SQLite, JSON etc.) -- actually we're going to re-design the plugin interface so you can create your own easily.

 ## Command-Line Interface